Fastest and most energy efficient programming languages – what factors should be taken into account?

 How about Java?

-Java is a general-purpose, object-oriented, interpreted language.
+Java is one of the most popular programming language.
+It is a general-purpose, object-oriented, interpreted language.
 Its author is James Gosling of Sun Microsystems.
 During the development of this programming language, he focused on its functionality.
 However, it must be admitted that he did the task perfectly, as Java is known as – write once, run anywhere.

 Java code is compiled into bytecode and, in this form, is executed by a virtual machine.
 Equally importantly, Java programming language is architecture-independent, meaning it can be run on any device as long as it has a Java virtual machine.
 This is because the source code is compiled into intermediate code, which is then interpreted by the Java virtual machine.
 To ensure adequate performance, so-called JIT (Just In Time) compilers are used.